peligrolabs/mythic-transformation-white-paper/index.md

 Modern therapeutic models often overlook the fact that the human mind is not merely a machine of logic; it is a <i>myth-making</i> vessel.
 It is structured not in rows of rational propositions but in tapestries of symbol, dream, and archetype.
 When the symbolic nourishment of myth is lost—or worse, when false myths take root—the psyche withers, unable to fully mend itself through conscious willpower alone.

 This white paper proposes a revival of an ancient pathway: <b>subconscious mythic transformation</b>.<br>
-It is the process by which a soul, immersed deeply in a narrative patterned upon true mythic structures, undergoes a healing and a transcendence beyond the grasp of its ordinary identity.<br>
+It is the process by which a soul, immersed deeply in a narrative patterned upon true mythic structures, undergoes a healing and a transcendence beyond the grasp of its ordinary identity.
 Unlike clinical interventions which work through direct analysis, this path works through <i>emotional participation, imaginative absorption, and silent alchemical transfiguration</i>.

-But not all stories can serve this sacred function.<br>
+But not all stories can serve this sacred function.

 Only those myths aligned with the deepest architectures of Reality—those that mirror the primordial dance of Light and Dark, Life and Death, Unity and Separation—can act as true medicine to the soul.
 This paper will explore not only <i>how</i> subconscious mythic healing occurs, but <i>why</i> the mythic structure must be True for the healing to endure.

 In an age of rising psychic fragmentation, the forgotten springs of Story call to us again.